 Photo by Kevin Gent on Unsplash

-The Billy Graham Rule: Should You Be Friends With Someone of the Opposite Sex?
+The Billy Graham Rule: Should You Have Opposite-Sex Friendships?

 https://www.desiringgod.org/articles/can-christian-men-and-women-be-friends